jerefrer/TibetanOCR/README.md

    1. On Mac/Linux: `process_pdf.command`
    2. On Windows: `process_pdf.bat`
 3) Enter the `pdf` folder
-4) Open the `output.odt` file
+4) See the result in the `output.odt` file (or `.txt` if you don't have LibreOffice)

-/!\ The process will generate a lot of temporary files in the `pdf` folder so
-    don't panic, just wait, the temporary files will be cleaned up at the end.
+⚠️ The process will generate a lot of temporary files in the `pdf` folder so don't panic, just wait, the temporary files will be cleaned up at the end.

-/!\ Remember to make a copy of `output.odt` or move it somewhere else because
-    it will be overriden the next time you use this tool!
+⚠️ Don't work directly on `output.odt` but move or copy it somewhere else because it will be overriden the next time you use this tool!

 ## First use